Oyster Wars

 The Oyster Wars were a series of sometimes violent disputes between oyster pirates and authorities and legal watermen from Maryland and Virginia in the waters of the Chesapeake Bay and the Potomac River from 1865 until about 1959.

 Background

 In 1830, the Maryland General Assembly passed legislation which authorized only state residents to harvest oysters in its waters.
 Maryland outlawed dredging, while Virginia continued to allow it until 1879.
 In 1865, the Maryland General Assembly passed a law that required annual permits for oyster harvesting and this has been described as the start of the Oyster Wars.

 Clashes

-After the Civil War, the oyster harvesting industry exploded.
+After the Civil War, the oyster harvesting industry boomed.
 In the 1880s, the Chesapeake Bay was the source of almost half of the world's supply of oysters.
 New England fishermen encroached on the Bay after their local oyster beds had been exhausted, which prompted violent clashes with local fishermen from Maryland and Virginia.
 Watermen from different counties likewise clashed.